kokoro-aya/shizuku-front-end/README.md

 - Install dependencies via `npm install`
 - Setup a local server via `umi dev` or `npm start`
 - The site could be accessed from `localhost:8000`
-- Run the [Simulatte](https://github.com/kokoro-aya/simulatte) program in a separated terminal in order to be able to connect to server
+- Run the [Simulatte](https://github.com/kokoro-aya/simulatte) program (please use version newer than ver 3.3.4) in a separated terminal in order to be able to connect to server
 - Code something in Kotlin and explore

 See [the wiki of Simulatte](https://github.com/kokoro-aya/simulatte/wiki) to know about how the playground is defined and how to use